kizniche/Mycodo/docs/Configuration-Settings.md

 `[Gear Icon] -> Configure -> Camera`

 Many cameras can be used simultaneously with Mycodo.
 Each camera needs to be set up in the camera settings, then may be used throughout the software.

+!!! note
-Note that not every option (such as Hue or White Balance) may be able to be used with your particular camera, due to manufacturer differences in hardware and software.
+    Not every option (such as Hue or White Balance) may be able to be used with your particular camera, due to manufacturer differences in hardware and software.

 <table>
 <col width="40%" />